- Why don't you just make the app $2.99 up front? Why the annoying IAP?

 - How can I access scanned models and photos?

-Either via the built-in Wi-Fi server, or via the iOS Files App.
-Instructions for successful Wi-Fi sharing:
+- via built-in Wi-Fi server — instructions for successful Wi-Fi sharing:

 - Ensure your iPhone is connected to the same Wi-Fi network as the computer you want to share with.